ChildMindInstitute/mindlogger-backend/docs/installation-quickstart.rst

              source girder_env/bin/activate

-          in any other shell where you want to install or run Girder.
+          in any other shell where you want to install or run girderformindlogger.

 MongoDB
 -------